 All across New Jersey, residents and business owners are looking for ways to save energy and the environment.
-Now local governments, as well as NJ State Colleges and Universities, and certain non-profit agencies can take a leadership role by participating in the Local Government Energy Audit Program offered as part of New Jersey's Clean Energy Program.
+Now local government, as well as state contracting agencies, public agencies, NJ State Colleges and State Universities, and 501(c)(3) non-profit agencies can take a leadership role by participating in the Local Government Energy Audit Program (LGEA) offered as part of New Jersey's Clean Energy Program.

-We'll help you identify cost-justified energy efficiency measures - and we'll subsidize the full cost of the audit.
+We'll help you identify cost-justified energy-efficiency measures - as well as subsidize the full cost of the audit.

 Incentives Up To 100% of the Cost

-When your audit is complete, you'll have a list of recommended, cost-effective energy efficiency measures and facility upgrades that will reduce operating expenses and, in many cases, improve the health and productivity of the buildings' occupants.
-Of course, most of those measures will be eligible for additional incentives available through the NJ SmartStart Buildings Program, Direct Install or Pay for Performance.
+When your audit is complete, you'll have a list of recommended, cost-effective energy efficiency measures and facility upgrades that will help reduce operating expenses and, in many cases, improve the health and productivity of the buildings' occupants.
+Many of the recommended measures will be eligible for additional incentives available through the SmartStart Buildings, Direct Install or Pay for Performance Programs.

-Applicants may receive support from New Jersey's Clean Energy Program representatives to help them take advantage of incentives on equipment upgrades performed after the audit..
+Applicants may receive support from New Jersey's Clean Energy Program representatives in order to help them take advantage of incentives on equipment upgrades performed after the audit.

-To ensure the opportunity for participation by many public school districts throughout the state, this program is subject to an annual incentive cap of $100,000 per calendar year, per agency.
+To ensure the opportunity for participation by many local governments and eligible non-profit agencies throughout the state, this program is subject to an incentive cap of $100,000 per fiscal year, per agency.